kristinkspanos/data_analysis_movie_studio/README.md

   *  Experience working as a producer, writer, camera operator, or in another production-oriented role on a movie or non-movie projects

 ### Genres
+My analysis found that the studio should focus on growth in two categories, Blockbusters and Crowd-pleasers, while de-emphasizing less profitable genres.

 *  Focus on growth in two categories - blockbusters and crowd-pleasers:
   *	Blockbusters
     *	high margin, low volume
     *	genres: adventure, sci-fi, and fantasy movies